mueller91/IPYNB_Exercise_creator/readme.md

 ## ipynb Exercise Creator

-When you make an ipynb, you might want to have a single file which provides both the training notebook, as well as the solution.
+When you use ipynb notebooks for lectures and exercises, you might want to have a single notebook file from which you can easily compile both the training notebook, as well as the solution.

 This script presents a way to create these:

 ```